ponylang/pony-tutorial/appendices/compiler-args.md

 # Compiler Arguments

 `ponyc`, the compiler, is usually called in the project directory, where it finds the `.pony` files and its dependencies automatically.
 There it will create the binary based on the directory name.
-You can override this and tune the compilation with several options as described via `ponyc --help` and you can pass a seperate source directory as argument.
+You can override this and tune the compilation with several options as described via `ponyc --help` and you can pass a separate source directory as an argument.

 ```bash
 ponyc [OPTIONS] <package directory>